 Follow these guidelines to ensure your event cancellation or adjustment goes smoothly.
 Plans need to be put into place first, then assets updated, followed by employees notified, and finally attendees informed.
 Do this, and your attendees will be prepared in a timely manner and remain on the lookout for your next big event.
 Good luck!

 Are you in need of crisis messaging or internal communications support?
-Identity is counseling clients in real-time as we navigate the impact of COVID-19.
+Identity is counseling clients in real-time as we navigate the impact of COVID-19 and other unexpected moments.
 To schedule a discussion, contact us today.